 It helps to have a copy of your lease if you decide to go to court because you may be asked to prove that you lived in the property you’re claiming your fees back for.
 However, you could use other evidence to support this, e.g. details of bank transactions to your letting agent or utility bills in your name for that address.

 Normally if the amount being claimed is less than £200 then there will be no award of expenses against the losing party.
 This would cover the amount of most claims made for unlawful fees.
-So no, if you lose you shouldn't need to pay anything.
+If your claim is above £200 and you lose then the court may grant expenses to the other party.
+However, the law on premiums is clear and we’re aware of many tenants who have used our toolkit successfully.

 If you were charged fees within the past five years you can reclaim them using our step by step process

-Our experience shows that many letting agencies will repay money they’ve unlawfully charged when they realise that tenants are serious and will take the matter to the Small Claims Court, if necessary.
-Even if you do need to go to the small claims court the procedures there are designed to be as simple to follow and as straightforward as possible.
+Our experience shows that many letting agencies will repay money they’ve unlawfully charged when they realise that tenants are serious and will take the matter to the simple procedure court, if necessary.
+Even if you do need to go to the simple procedure court the procedures there are designed to be as simple to follow and as straightforward as possible.